condescendo/background-blur/README.md

 # background - blur

-Python programme toblur background in a live video feed.
+Python programme to blur background in a live video feed.